This Term

 Life Curriculum

-Unit question: How can we manage our feelings?
+Unit question: How can we manage risk in different places?

 Music

-For the first unit of the term, we will be using the music program charanga to learn about different musical styles.
-The children will focus on the skills of singing and performing including harmonies and two parts.
-We will then move on to learning how to play the recorder.
-The children will learn how to hold the instrument correctly, how to play notes, read the music and follow a tune.
+For the first unit of the term, we will be using the music program charanga to learn about feelings through music.
+The children will learn three different songs, composing and performing playing different instruments and singing in rounds.
+Then we will move on to learning Viking Saga’s which will relate to our History unit about the invasion of the Vikings in Britain.
+The children will learn the story or the Viking Gods and Goddesses through songs and different musical styles.

 French